 According to the initial measurements, the outgoing mayor was given in decline, the candidate of the civic pole was given in favor (having started the election campaign in advance and having caused the fall of the former city council), the candidate of the 5-star Movement was given rapidly growing, in line with the national trend.
 In essence, the campaign started in trouble and with a lot of ground to recover.

-During the campaign we dealt with the design of communication artifacts but also, more generally, with strategy, ghost writing (interviews), facilitation of participation processes (for the creation of Zaccaria's political programme) and media planning of communication outputs.
+During the campaign we dealt with the design of communication artifacts but also, more generally, with strategy, ghost writing (interviews), facilitation of participation processes (for the creation of Zaccaria's political program) and media planning of communication outputs.

 In particular, we designed and oversaw the co-planning process of the candidate's political program, mixing digital tools, such as collaborative writing forms and platforms and traditional methodologies, such as meetings and debates.

 The result was a clear and concise booklet, as a result of the thought of hundreds of people and tens of hours of team work.
 The booklet was distributed as an attachment to the city's main information newspaper.
-The dossier desining involved Marco Goran Romano for the creation of an illustration – used both for the brochure and as a poster – accompanied by the claim "Fasano 2016, a whole program!".
+The dossier designing involved Marco Goran Romano for the creation of an illustration – used both for the brochure and as a poster – accompanied by the claim "Fasano 2016, a whole program!".

 To support the campaign, a series of gadgets were also designed: pins, stickers, balloons, which reproduced the "Z", the onomatopoeia "ZAC!" and the scissors symbol, elements also replicated within the electoral committee.